rafa-borges/bookmarks-cards/README.md

 # Bookmarks Cards
 ![build-test-deploy](https://github.com/rafa-borges/bookmarks-cards/workflows/build-test-deploy/badge.svg?branch=master)

-This is a Vue 3 JavaScript app that renders Chrome bookmarks into cards.
+This is a React TypeScript app that renders bookmarks into cards.
 It is meant to be used as Chrome extension.
 You can see a [live demo](https://rafa-borges.github.io/bookmarks-cards/).

 ## TODO List
-- Migration to React
+- Make it work!!
 - Automated testing
 - Break down to smaller components